uber-node/zero-config/README.md

 It's recommended you use `.get()` as in the future we will enable dynamic config properties through flipr support.

+In addition to `get()` there is a strictGet() method which will throw an error should you try to get a non-existant keypath.
+  This avoids unknowingly using undefined config values.

 ### The config lookup algorithm

 The `fetchConfig()` function tries to fetch config from multiple